Woman with blood pressure cuff looking at another woman taking her blood pressure

 Health Plans of NC, Kelly Quinn

-High blood pressure doesn’t typically have any symptoms, so the only way to understand if you have high blood pressure is to get a test.
-Hypertension is just the medical term used for high blood pressure.
+High blood pressure doesn’t typically have symptoms, so getting a test is the only way to determine whether you have it.
+Hypertension is just the medical term for high blood pressure.

 How often should you check your blood pressure?

-Usually, a doctor will check your blood pressure as part of a routine check-up.
+Usually, a doctor will check your blood pressure as a routine check-up.
 However, if you haven’t visited your doctor for a while, it’s good to check your blood pressure every two to three years if you’re between 18 and 40.
-If you’re over 40 or at a high risk of blood pressure, you should check your blood pressure every year.
+If you’re over 40 or at a high risk of high blood pressure, you should check your blood pressure yearly.

 How do I know if I’m at higher risk for blood pressure?